 PUBLIC SERVICE ANNOUNCEMENTS

-American Indian Reporter Team in the Jammin KZKO/MSE Radio Network studio every Monday evening & Weds from 8:00-9:00 p.m. at http://www.kzkoradio.com The American Indian Reporter is a unique internet radio show featuring current and traditional issues, music, movies, family comedy and much more from a Native point of view.
-Contact Jared Rains at (303) 585-6655, email@example.com or Cheryl Lola Lucero (720) 299-5268, firstname.lastname@example.org
+American Indian Reporter Team in the Jammin KZKO/MSE Radio Network studio every Wednesday from 8:00-9:00 p.m. at http://www.kzkoradio.com The American Indian Reporter is a unique internet radio show featuring current and traditional issues, music, movies, family comedy and much more from a Native point of view.
+Contact Cheryl Lola Lucero (720) 299-5268, firstname.lastname@example.org or Jared Rains at (303) 585-6655, email@example.com

-Listen to the new Native Program called: InDigitNess Voice on KUVO 89.3 FM Denver, CO 80205 or live stream at http://www.kuvo.org Sundays 7:00 a.m.
+Tune into the new Native radio program called: InDigitNess Voice on KUVO 89.3 FM Denver, CO 80205 or live stream at http://www.kuvo.org Sundays 7:00 a.m.
 Program Mission: To entertain, educate, inform & engage positive perception of Native America today through presentation of Native American radio programming across digital platforms.
 Hosted by Richard Two-Elk and his children Alix and Codid.
 InDigitNess Voice will focus upon the issues, people, news, events, and communities of Native America, while presenting traditional and contemporary music.
-Look at their website at http://www.InDigitNessVoice.org They also have a facebook page you can join.
-They are needing Native music to play so if you have any to donate or are Native musicians who want your music aired.
-Contact them.
+Look at their website at http://www.InDigitNessVoice.org they also have a facebook page you can join.
+They need Native music to play so if you have any to donate or are Native musicians who want your music aired you can contact them.

 The CSIC newsletter has a lot of resources for Military members and Veterans.
 The Welcome Home project provides free family retreats for families of those returning from deployment and for those with combat veterans at home.
 Call Donna Finicle, at (719) 687-1000 or email her at firstname.lastname@example.org and look at http://www.whwarrior.org/ for more information.